karmaniverous/blog/collections/_entity-manager/02-evolving-a-nosql-db-schema.md

 In a DynamoDB database (as with any NoSQL database) there is no such abstraction layer.
 Consequently, **it is the developer's job to organize the physical distribution of data** to support efficient query operations.

-In order to be physicaly "close" to one another in any meaningful sense, related DynamoDB data entities _must_ be stored in the same table.
+In order to be physicaly "close" to one another in any meaningful sense, related DynamoDB records _must_ be stored in the same table.
 This is the origin of the [single-table design pattern](https://aws.amazon.com/blogs/compute/creating-a-single-table-design-with-amazon-dynamodb/).

 Entity Manager takes a highly opinionated approach to this pattern.
-If we start from the assumption that all User and Email entities MUST live on the same table, the following sections will explain the design constraints at work in DynamoDB and how to implement a table design that Entity Manager can support.
+We'll start from the assumption that all User and Email entities _must_ live on the same table, and the following sections will explain the design constraints at work in DynamoDB and how to implement a table design that Entity Manager can support.

 ### Keys, Indexes & Queries